girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 9/Testing in React.md

 ## What is Testing ?

 Testing can be defined as the procedure to make sure a software application or product behaves just the way it is supposed to do.Testing the code is essesntial before deployment.
+In React, testing involves execution of React components using manual or automated testing tools to identify errors or missing requirements in contrast to actual expectations of the application.

 ![](./assets/Testing.png)